 Gunther is an experienced chemist with extensive knowledge from transition metals to biomolecules and a heart for crystallography.
 As researcher and university lecturer among University of Freiburg (D) he is responsible for more than 30 peer-reviewed publications.
 Together with Gustavo he is founder and owner of Crystallise!
 AG.
 As such he supported successfully the research of multinational companies, SMEs and public research institutions.
 So far, the challenging projects at Crystallise! perfectly matched with his sharp expertises, which help him to bring the technology of ELDICO to superior levels.

 Gustavo is an experienced crystallographer and knows exactly what it takes to design innovative crystallographic instrumentation in order to achieve the best possible results.
 As an internationally renowned scientists and responsible for more than 30 peer-reviewed publications was a researcher at FU Berlin (D), EPFL Lausanne (CH), RWTH Aachen (D) and ETH Zurich (CH).
-His entrepreneurial background covers 5 years at Crystallise!, a provider of special chemical analytics based in PARK INNOVAARE and in the Bio-Technopark Zurich-Schlieren (CH), founded from Gustavo and Gunther as a team.
+His entrepreneurial background covers 5 years at Crystallise!, a provider of special chemical analytics based in PARK INNOVAARE and in the Bio-Technopark Zurich-Schlieren (CH), founded by Gustavo and Gunther as a team.

 Nils combines conceptual vision with a pragmatic, hands-on and results-oriented management approach.
 He has earned his spurs in international management consultancies in Germany.
 Over the past 5 years he has helped to create and grow PARK INNOVAARE to one of the leading Swiss innovation parks and established it as a preferred location for fast growing high-tech companies.
 Repeated support for start-ups in the areas of finance, organisation and marketing.